NapthaAI/naptha-sdk/README.md

 naptha orchestrators -d orchestrator_name
 ```

-### Run an Agent Orchestrator across a network of Nodes
+### Run an Agent Orchestrator across a network of nodes:

 You can download and install the modules for an orchestrator without running first using: